-When you walk into one of our treatment centres you will immediately feel a sense of warmth, of hope, of positivity and a caring family atmosphere.
+When you walk into one of our treatment centres and meet our team, you will immediately feel a sense of warmth, of hope, of positivity and a caring family atmosphere.

 Our clients also only know how to behave in dysfunctional relationships; they have lost the ability to truly love and the shame and guilt they experience mean they cannot find the courage to ask for help or to say sorry.
 They have lost the ability to care for themselves and their compulsive, selfish pursuit of substances does not give them the time nor purpose to care for others.

 Essentially what we try to do at PCP is to change everything.
 The first thing we have to do is to take the substance away, which we achieve through our detox programme.
 PCP can provide a medically assisted withdrawal, overseen by a private Doctor and monitored by one of our registered nurses.
 When we have an individual whose body is free from the substance we can start to work on the mind and spirit, via our primary, secondary and day-care rehab programme.
 We provide a confidential and safe space for people to explore themselves – their thoughts and emotions – who they really are and what they want to be.
 We also provide an environment with rules and boundaries which provide structure and containment.
 Simple rules such as being in group on time, show our clients that the world is a place with norms which are there for fairness and to keep people safe.
 We provide hope – by seeing that your Counsellor who is in recovery – proves to someone that it can be done.